Chris Pronger: Philadelphia Flyers (2009–2012)

 With a resumption of his playing career looking unlikely, Pronger stepped down as team captain and was succeeded by Claude Giroux on January 15, 2013.
 However, Pronger did not officially retire from the NHL because his contract ran through to the 2016–17 season.
 Under the terms of the NHL collective bargaining agreement, because he was at least 35 years old before the contract began, the Flyers were on the hook for the $4.9 million cost against the salary cap each season, though they were able to receive relief by placing Pronger on long-term injured reserve at the start of each season.
 Had Pronger formally retired, the Flyers would lose that ability and his contract amount would have counted in full against the cap and he would not receive the remainder of the amounts owed to him under the contract ($12.15 million at the start of the 2013–14 season).

 While no longer playing, Pronger remained with the Flyers organization helping to scout and interview prospects.

 On June 27, 2015, the Philadelphia Flyers traded Pronger's playing rights (alongside Nicklas Grossmann) to the Arizona Coyotes for Sam Gagner and a conditional draft pick.
 The deal was made to the benefit of salary cap implications to each club, as Pronger never played for Arizona.
 Three days later, on June 30, 2015, he was named to the Hockey Hall of Fame; because the Hall only counts games played as its criteria for the minimum waiting period, Pronger was eligible for induction though he was still technically an active player, as he had not played a game in three full seasons at the time of his induction.

 Post-playing career

 After his contract expired following the 2017 NHL entry draft, on June 22, Pronger was able to officially retire and he signed with the Florida Panthers to become the organization's senior advisor of hockey operations.

 Pronger was added to Amazon Prime's Monday Night Hockey announcing team for the 2025–26 season.

+In 2026, Pronger released a memoir, Earned: The True Cost of Greatness From One of Hockey's Fiercest Competitors.